illini-robomaster/iRM_Vision_2023/docs/comm_protocol.md

 ### DATA_LEN

 uint8_t length.
 The length of the data section (see below).
+Note this is not the length of the entire packet!
 Left here for future extension.
 Currently for all CMD_ID, the length of data is fixed and known.
 So this value is set to 0.

 ### CMD_ID